Near East Foundation’s Heroes Fundraising Campaign

 SUPPORT A HERO.
 BE A HERO.

-Between now and by December 31, we’re aiming to raise $200,000 to honor the exceptional and resilient heroes we serve.
-Your contributions will support a new wave of NEF Heroes who with your help will be given the opportunity to build better futures for themselves, their families, and their communities.
+Between now and December 31, we aim to raise $200,000 to honor the exceptional and resilient people we serve—NEF’s Heroes.
+Your gift will support NEF Heroes, like those featured below, whose stories represent the millions of people NEF works with each year.
+With your help, we can help more heroes access the opportunities they need to build better futures for themselves, their families, and their communities.

 A true example of what a natural leader can achieve when provided with an opportunity to lift themselves up - Sanata now takes pride in lifting up others.